PascalCorpsman/fpc_atomic/MANUAL.md

 ## Connecting a Client over the Internet to a local server
 To connect a client to a server over the Internet, follow these steps:

+#### Preperation on server side
 1. Configure a port forwarding on the router between the internet and the computer where the server should run
 2. Start the server on the target computer, this could be done by hosting a game on the target computer or by starting the server in dedicated mode see [Server Control Commands](#Server-Control-Commands)

+#### Preperation on client side

+* Press "j" when in MainMenu and enter the IP / Port settings from the server to join

+or

-3. Start the client with the following command line parameters:
+* Start the client with the following command line parameters:<br>
-- -ip \<server's IP address\>: This should be the IP address of the router that the server is connected to.
+ -ip \<server's IP address\>: This should be the IP address of the router that the server is connected to.<br>
-- -port \<forwarded port number\>: This should be the port number that is forwarded to the server's port.
+ -port \<forwarded port number\>: This should be the port number that is forwarded to the server's port.

-4. If the IP address and port number are correct, the client will automatically connect to the specified server.
+ If the IP address and port number are correct, the client will automatically connect to the specified server.
 When you restart the client or host a new game the given parameters will be resetted and the game will work as "normal".

-or

- Press "j" when in MainMenu and enter the IP / Port settings to join.

 ## Server Control Commands
-Normally it is not necessary to take care of the server, it is automatically started by fpc_atomic when a game is hosted.
+Normally it is not necessary to take care of the server.
+The server is automatically started by fpc_atomic when a game is hosted.
 If desired the server can also be used in dedicated mode.
 The first client that connects to a dedicated server is treated as host.

-To start the server in dedicated mode, use the following parameters:
+To start the server in dedicated mode, use the following command line parameters:
 - -h: online help for server (see to get more informations)
 - -p \<port\>: the port to listen on
 - -t \<time\>: the timeout in seconds to automatically close the server if no users are connected.
 Use 0 to disable the timeout.